 Poor oral hygiene, a diet high in sugar, or dry mouth are risk factors that increase the chance of patients developing tooth infections.
 Please schedule regular appointments at our dental office in order to treat your risk factors and prevent existing symptoms from progressing.

 Do you suffer from frequent tooth pain?
 You may require a root canal procedure.
-Call 410.686.4646 or request an appointment online.
+Call 410.686.4646 or request a dental exam online.
 Do you have any remaining questions about your specific dental concerns?
 Let Dr. Greenberg or a member of our dental team know at your next appointment.
+We serve dental patients in Baltimore County.